-Learn about 18 Types of Ginger Plants and their uses.
-These ginger family plants can be grown for ornamental and culinary purposes, both in pots and gardens.
+Learn about the best Types of Ginger Plants and their uses.
+You can grow them for ornamental and culinary purposes easily!

 Types of Ginger Plants

 Botanical Name: Zingiber Officinale

 Other Names: True Ginger, Jengibre, Jenjibre Dulce, Ginger, Adrak, and Kion

 Common ginger is a world-famous herb, popular for its aromatic and pungent rhizomes.
 It has significant medicinal and culinary uses and needs.

 - Ginger thrives best in filtered sunlight.

 - You can grow it in pots as well.
 Check out our tutorial for more details.

 Want to grow cardamom in pots?
 Click here